 Instructions for using SST tubes are found in the document titled: LAB-SD-008, Blood Collection Using Serum Separator Tubes.

-Other potentially clinically relevant tests (e.g., chikungunya serology, dengue serology) will also be conducted if specifically requested on the PHOL General Test Requisition.
+Molecular and serology tests for dengue and Chikungunya are available and will be conducted as described in the algorithm below.
+Other potentially clinically relevant tests will also be conducted if specifically requested on the PHOL General Test Requisition.

 See Testing Guidance Table

 Specimens submitted for Zika virus testing will undergo the following investigations, where indicated:

 - Zika virus real-time PCR at PHO Laboratory¶, with some PCR tests repeated at NML.
 PCR testing will only be performed on serum and urine specimens if collected from symptomatic patients or asymptomatic pregnant women within the period specified above.